How a Backroads Mom Raised Two Champion Cyclists

-In honor of Mother's Day and all the inspirational, kind and strong moms who keep things running smoothly (both at Backroads and in life!), we wanted to shine a spotlight on one of our favorite moms in our Backroads community.
-Meet Alison Iles, a former Trip Leader and current mom of two champion mountain-bikers in Canada.
-Alison has worn many hats at Backroads in her 30-year tenure, most recently that of Regional Manager of Western Canada & Northern Europe.
-We sat down with Alison to talk about travel, motherhood, and her thoughts and advice on raising kids to embrace active outdoor adventures.
+In honor of Mother's Day and all the inspirational, kind and strong moms who keep things running smoothly (both at Backroads and in life!), we want to shine a spotlight on one of our favorite moms in our Backroads community.
+Meet Alison Iles, a former Trip Leader and mom of two champion mountain bikers in Canada.
+Alison has worn many hats at Backroads in her 35-year tenure, most recently that of Regional Director of the UK, Ireland and Scandinavia.
+We sat down with Alison to talk about travel, motherhood and her thoughts and advice on raising kids who embrace active outdoor adventures.

 How did you get into Backroads?

-I grew up in Ontario and wanted a career in Marketing or Public Relations.
-One summer I saw a Backroads group cycling through the Town of Banff.
-I thought that it might be a cool job where I could combine my love of people and the outdoors, so decided to check them out.
-There wasn’t any internet back then, so I must have somehow tracked down the phone number for the main office in California and asked for an application.
+I grew up in Ontario and wanted a career in marketing or public relations.
+One summer I saw a Backroads group cycling through the town of Banff.
+I thought that it might be a cool job where I could combine my love of people and the outdoors, so I decided to check them out.
+This was before the days of the internet, so I somehow tracked down the main office phone number in California and asked for an application.
 After an arduous pursuit, I got the job, and I was so excited.
-I remember my parents were not really impressed with my life and work choices because they wanted me to continue to pursue my career.
-Little did they (or I) know that I actually was!
+My parents weren’t exactly impressed at first; they hoped I would continue on a more traditional career path.
+Little did they—or I—know that I actually was!

 How long have you been with the company?
 What roles have you held and where have you worked?